harrykipper/covid/README.md

 A **relation** network links people who are related but don't live in the same household (i.e. grandparents)

-A **classroom** network links children between 6-17 years of age in groups of maximum 30.
+A **classroom** network links children between 6-17 years of age in groups of maximum 30 children of the same age.

 ### Infection